 This article is part of a series detailing Atamate's response to the Future Homes consultation.
 The others are:

 The role of smart building controls

-In our previous article linked above, we welcomed the intentions that the Ministry of Housing, Communities and Local Government (MHCLG) express in the Future Homes consultation document, and particularly their preference for an approach based around carbon-saving technology.
+In our previous article, we welcomed the intentions that the Ministry of Housing, Communities and Local Government (MHCLG) express in the Future Homes consultation document, and particularly their preference for an approach based around carbon-saving technology.
 We also expressed our reservations about their emphasis on particular technologies, which risks excluding others that may have a significant role to play.

 Atamate’s core product is a building control system that’s suitable for the domestic market, so it’ll surprise no one to know that we’re particularly concerned that the Future Homes consultation doesn’t recognise the role that smart building controls can play in achieving their stated goals.

 Our recent case study of rented flats that were fitted with Atamate’s smart building controls, which make a building smart by integrating all of its services under a single control system, demonstrated that a smart building is capable of meeting very high standards of energy efficiency using existing technology.

 Atamate comfortably met the heating energy target of 15kwh/m2/yr recommended in the CCC's UK Housing: Fit for the Future report which was referred to repeatedly in the Future Homes consultation paper.
 The CCC's own view, expressed in their response to the Future Homes consultation, was that 15kwh/m2/yr is a target that could be achieved by 2025 which is disappointing given that we have already achieved it.

 Our case study also shows MHCLG's characterisation of building control systems to be outdated:

 Such systems would typically be installed in large commercial buildings but not usually in dwellings.
 However, it’s possible that a building automation and control system could be installed in a large apartment block.